brianzhou139/BookShoot/README.md

 ![bookshoot_7](https://user-images.githubusercontent.com/39838697/69763608-00758d00-116e-11ea-84f4-9885d023d2f7.jpg)

 ## Disclaimer
-Voluny is a product designed and developed by Marton Zeisler and Uyen Vicky Vo.
+BookShoot is a product designed and developed by Brian Zhou.
 All photos used in the app or promotional collaterals are open-source and royalty free from Unsplash.com.

 ## License